Randa-Lakab/Weather-App/README.md

  [Try it here](https://randa-lakab.github.io/Weather-App/)

 ###  Features
--  Search weather by city name
+-  Search weather by city name.
 -  Display temperature, humidity, and conditions.
 -  Responsive design for mobile and desktop.
 -  Built with TypeScript for better code quality.